behnamrhp/mapr/README.md

         this is small multi language app for mappin your workout and manage them developed by behnam rahimpour (based design is for jonas schmedtmann)

+**traits**:

+             1. add and see workouts in a list and map

+            2. add final workout place on map

+            3. see all the practice at once

+            4. multi language (en - fa)

+            5. see weather in time of adding workout on map

+            6. see name of location that workout started on map

+            7. place workout description on map

+            8. place description of workout depend on language

+            9. show workout place on map by click on every workout on list

+            10. add or remove workout

 **architecture**:

             this front app used mvc architecture to develope and flowchart and architecture design exist in this repo